MohamedAbdElgni/ML-Stock-Ar-pred/README.md

 ## Files

 1. Deploy.py: The main file that runs the app
-2. stocks.sqlite: The database that stores the data collected from yfinance
+2. stocks.sqlite: The database that stores the data collected from yfinance.
 3. models.py: The file that contains the models used in the app and it's a custom class .
 4. getdata.py: The file that contains the functions that collect the data from yfinance and stores it in the database.
 5. get_data_daily.py: This file uses the getdata.py file to collect the data every day.